-Hyperhidrosis is a disorder that causes excessive sweating, which often creates a sense of discomfort and embarrassment that affects millions of people.
-According to an article in the journal of Dermatological Clinics, approximately 2.8% (some sources have higher estimates) of individuals suffer from a form of hyperhidrosis, that is an estimated 7.8 million people in the US alone that experience excessive sweat regardless of environmental conditions like heat.
-Fortunately, many medical solutions are currently available to help reduce excessive sweating and hyperhidrosis can be managed by a doctor if OTC remedies aren't cutting it.
+Hyperhidrosis is a disorder that causes excessive sweating.
+It often creates a sense of discomfort and embarrassment for sufferers and it affects millions of people.
+According to an article in the journal of Dermatological Clinics, approximately 2.8% of people have some form of hyperhidrosis.
+That is an estimated 7.8 million people in the US alone!
+Other sources suggest that hyperhidrosis is even more prevalent than the current estimates show..

 What is in Antiperspirant?

+Antiperspirant is a substance that can be applied to the skin in order to reduce sweating.
 It can be challenging to choose the right over-the-counter antiperspirant because there are so many different options available.
 However, understanding the active ingredients in antiperspirant can make the decision easier.
-According to an article in the journal of Dermatologic Clinics, most antiperspirants use a type of metallic salt as an active ingredient because they form a superficial plug inside of sweat glands which stops sweat from escaping to the surface of the skin.
-Aluminum chloride is the most common active ingredient found in antiperspirants and it is usually effective.
+Most antiperspirants use a type of metallic salt as an active ingredient.
+This is because they form a superficial plug inside of sweat glands which stops sweat from escaping to the surface of the skin.
+Aluminum chloride is the most common active ingredient found in antiperspirants and it is usually quite effective.
 Newer, clinical strength, products often use aluminum chloride hexahydrate or zirconium trichlorohydrex as an active ingredient.
-These are usually used when aluminum chloride has not provided enough relief.
-All of these active ingredients reduce sweating in a similar way, but the clinical strength products are thought to be slightly more powerful and less irritating.
+These are usually used when aluminum chloride has not provided enough relief or if it causes too much irritation.
+All of these active ingredients reduce sweating in a similar way, but the clinical strength antiperspirants are thought to be slightly more powerful and less irritating.

 Antiperspirants Available Over-the-Counter

-For some individuals, using an over-the-counter antiperspirant may be all that is needed to control hyperhidrosis sweating.
-Purchasing a clinical strength, over-the-counter antiperspirant can also be helpful if regular strength versions are not strong enough.
+For many, physician or dermatologist intervention may not be necessary.
+Instead, simply purchasing a clinical strength antiperspirant over-the-counter can be a good first step to address your hyperhidrosis.
 To help decide which antiperspirant may be right for you, we have compiled information on five of the most popular antiperspirants specifically made to address hyperhidrosis.
 The purpose of this review is to provide an unbiased review of hyperhidrosis treatments, and no organization has paid or otherwise endorsed us to comment on their product.
-For each product, we will present information on five categories:five categories:
+These products are all antiperspirants and don’t contain prescription strength deodorant.
+For each product, we will present information on five categories:

 - Treatment Area: Which area of the body this product is supposed to be applied?